Mapping Workflow

 1. Click on the Add button to open the Setup EFTEM Multi-Mapping dialog

-2. Within the Setup EFTEM Multi-Mapping dialog, use these group boxes to define your experimental parameters.
+2. Use these group boxes within the Setup EFTEM Multi-Mapping dialog to define your experimental parameters.

 EFTEM MultiMap dialog